nihofm/inverse-radar-rendering/README.md

 # Install

-Please note that an [NVIDIA OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix) capable GPU is required.
-Example commands for Ubuntu:
+Clone repository with submodules (`git clone --recursive`), or initialize submodules afterwards (`git submodule update --init --recursive`).
+Note that there must be a [NVIDIA OptiX](https://developer.nvidia.com/rtx/ray-tracing/optix) capable GPU available on the target system.

+Basically, we require a Python3 environment where all packages from `requirements.txt` are installed.
+Example installation commands on an Ubuntu-based system:

 ### Install dependencies